-/YOU ARE COMFORTABLE WHEN you convert the emotional motivation into actions.
-In this case, you seem to have a natural tendency to think of "what ifs" and the long-term consequences of possible decisions before taking them.
+/YOU FEEL COMFORTABLE thinking of "what ifs" and the long-term consequences of possible decisions before taking them.

 This may not always be welcome in a team setting, but from the perspective of shaping a sustainable world, this contribution is a great asset to yourself and to your working groups.
 Your perspective will likely enrich actions, as they result from considering potential impacts in the longer term.